Púca

-The púca (Irish for spirit/ghost; plural púcaí), puca (Old English for goblin), also pwca, pookah, phouka, and puck, is a creature of Celtic, English, and Channel Islands folklore.
+The púca (Irish for spirit/ghost; plural púcaí), puca (Old English for goblin), also pwca, pooka, pookah, phouka, and puck, is a creature of Celtic, English, and Channel Islands folklore.
 Considered to be bringers both of good and bad fortune, they could help or hinder rural and marine communities.
 Púcaí can have dark or white fur or hair.
 The creatures were said to be shape-changers that could take the appearance of horses, goats, cats, dogs, and hares.
 They may also take a human disguise, which includes various animal features, such as animal ears or a tail.

 Etymology and analogues

-The origin of the name is debated, with some theorising that it originated in the Irish language, but with a different spelling as there was no p sound in Primitive Irish.
-It appears, from place name evidence, to have been in use as early as the 8th century.
-Since it is a 'cultural' rather than a practical word that might be used in trading, it is thought to reflect greater cultural contact between Celtic and Germanic cultures in the early medieval period than had been thought.
+The Irish word púca is of English origin, the etymon being Middle English puck.

 The púca has counterparts throughout the Celtic and Germanic cultures of Northwest Europe.
 For instance, in Scandinavian languages, we find, according to the OED, "Old Icelandic púki mischievous demon, the Devil, Faroese púki, Norwegian (originally and chiefly regional) puke devil, evil spirit, mischievous person, Old Swedish puke devil, evil spirit, Swedish (now chiefly regional) puke evil spirit, devil, goblin), Old Danish puge evil spirit".
-In Welsh mythology, it is named the pwca and in Cornish the Bucca (thus being related in etymology and milieu to the bugaboo).
-In the Channel Islands, the pouque were said to be fairies who lived near ancient stones; in Norman French of the Islands (e.g. Jèrriais), a cromlech, or prehistoric tomb, is referred to as a pouquelée or pouquelay(e); poulpiquet and polpegan are corresponding terms in Brittany.
+In Welsh mythology, it is named the pwca and in Cornish the bucca (thus being related in etymology and milieu to the bugaboo).
+In the Channel Islands, the pouque were said to be fairies who lived near ancient stones; in Norman French of the islands (e.g. Jèrriais), a cromlech, or prehistoric tomb, is referred to as a pouquelée or pouquelay(e); poulpiquet and polpegan are corresponding terms in Brittany.